ASNoori/birthday-gift-site/README.md

 Gift Sections: Hover over gift images to reveal surprises related to the recipient.

-Easy Customization: Customize the site with preferred images and text.

 Mobile-Friendly: The site works seamlessly on various devices.

-Encourages Creativity: The footer links to Unsplash, inspiring users to create personalized gift sites.